2019 Volsk school attack

-The 2019 Volsk school attack occurred in the village of Bolshevik in Volsk, Russia on the morning of 28 May 2019. when 15-year-old seventh-grader Daniil Pulkin threw two Molotov cocktails and hit a 12-year-old girl on the head with an axe, after which he fled the scene of the crime.
+The 2019 Volsk school attack occurred in the village of Bolshevik in Volsk, Russia on the morning of 28 May 2019.
+15-year-old seventh-grader Daniil Pulkin threw two Molotov cocktails and hit a 12-year-old girl on the head with an axe, after which he fled the scene of the crime.
 The attacker was detained the same day.

 Pulkin cited Vladislav Roslyakov, the perpetrator of the Kerch Polytechnic College massacre as his inspiration and on the day of his attack he showed up wearing a black t-shirt with the word "разочарование" (which translates to "disappointment") in red, a reference to Roslyakov's "Hatred" t-shirt.
 On 4 August 2020, the Volsky District Court sentenced Pulkin to seven years in prison.
 The incident was one of several cases of student attacks on schools in Russia.
 Similar incidents occurred before this: on 5 September 2017, in Ivanteyevka, on 15 January 2018 in Perm, on 19 January of the same year in Ulan-Ude, and on 18 April in Sterlitamak.